Monday, July 25, 2022

 I'm not talking about wrestler's theme music.
 This was in 1975 and almost a decade before every wrestler had their own theme music.

 I'm talking about the opening theme music that started off each show.
-It was a signature element of each of the two programs that Jim Crockett Promotion produced, and is today as much of the sentimental or nostalgic aspect of those shows.
+It was a signature element of each of the two programs that Jim Crockett Promotions produced, and is today as much of the sentimental or nostalgic aspect of those shows.
 That's something long ago lost as it regards pro-wrestling on TV today.

 Ed Capral with NWA champion Harley Race